 Tofu is pretty bland and does not have a lot of flavor so it is very important to add some flavor by marinating it, sautéing it with spices or grilling it.
 Some people also love to fry tofu since it gets super crispy and delicious but that method is not very healthy so I try to steer clear of frying it.

-The making of this Easy Tofu Scramble
+How to make this Easy Tofu Scramble

 Only a few simple ingredients because nobody has time to buy, prep and cook more than a few ingredients for breakfast in the morning.
 At least I don’t.